fnal-cpc/bootcamp/README.md

-# Fermilab CPCP Computing Bootcamp
+# Fermilab CPC Computing Bootcamp

 This is a computing bootcamp for summer interns at the Fermilab CPC.
 The goal of this bootcamp is to be an interactive introduction to scientific computing and *not* an exhaustive resource on the topics covered.
 The session have been designed so that they can be executed on Google Colab; however, the material is not intended to be specific to Colab.